vmarinhodev/summarize-strapi/README.md

 Key Features:

-Private application
+Private application\
-Built on top of Node.js (version 14 or higher) and Strapi (version 3.6.0 or higher) Has API endpoints for interacting with the application Has a separate directory structure for API routes, controllers, services, and admin panel configuration
+Built on top of Node.js (version 14 or higher) and Strapi (version 3.6.0 or higher)\

-# Directory Structure

-The application has the following directory structure:

-`src/api: API routes and controllers` `src/api/services: API services` src/admin: Admin panel configuration and code src/config: Application configuration files
+Has API endpoints for interacting with the application\
+Has a separate directory structure for API routes, controllers, services, and admin panel configuration\
-Additional Notes: The application has separate controllers, services, and routes for different API endpoints (e.g., home-page, summary, global).
+The application has separate controllers, services, and routes for different API endpoints (e.g., home-page, summary, global)\

 # Backend Application